gregscharf/RTFM-Redox/README.md

 The goal of this project is to create an easier to use and updated replacement for [RTFM](https://github.com/leostat/rtfm) or something to run in the terminal that works like [Rev Shells](https://revshells.com/) or the [HackTools](https://addons.mozilla.org/en-US/firefox/addon/hacktools/) browser plugin.
 This started as a project to help improve my proficiency with Rust.
 I'm still new to it so I'm sure there are some poor Rust coding practices but I will be refactoring the code as I go.
 I'm currently using the sqlite database that [RTFM](https://github.com/leostat/rtfm) uses but that needs some updating and new syntax needs to be added since that hasn't been touched in almost 6 years.

-My current usage of this is to have it running in a tmux pane and when I need the syntax for something like downloading a file from my local machine and then executing that in memory via powershell then I can just ctrl+r in the CLI, type something like IEX or powershell, and then select the syntax I need via the arrow keys.
-Pressing return on the hightlighted command will then copy that command to the clipboard.
-So instead of searching through my notes or opening a web browser, I can stay in the terminal and quickly copy/paste the command I need via the RedOx CLI.

 ## Working Features
 - **note** On kali the backspace/delete key requires Ctrl+Backspace/Delete to delete previous typed characters in terminal.
 - Ctrl+r to dynamically search the RTFM database for commands as you type and display those in a selectable list.
 Works similarly to using Ctrl+r to search through terminal history.